dasch-swiss/dsp-tools/docs/dsp-tools-excel2xml.md

 ### Create list mappings
 Let's assume that your data source has a column containing list values named after the "label" of the JSON project list, instead of the "name" which is needed for the `dsp-tools xmlupload`.
-You need a way to get from the labels to the names.
+You need a way to get the names from the labels.
-If your data sources uses the labels correctly, this is an easy task: The method `create_json_list_mapping()` creates a dictionary that maps the labels to the names.
+If your data source uses the labels correctly, this is an easy task: The method `create_json_list_mapping()` creates a dictionary that maps the labels to the names.
 If, however, your data source has spelling variants, you need the more sophisticated approach of `create_json_excel_list_mapping()`: This method creates a dict that maps the list values in your data source to their